tomwhartung/jmws_accoutrements/doc/ubuntu/2026d-26.04-checklists/7-checklist-standard_apps.md

 - [ ] Global Shortcuts Page
   - [ ] None (Default) at this time
 - [ ] Moodbar Page
+  - [ ] Show a moodbar in the track progress bar
   - [ ] Moodbar style: Happy

 #### Streaming Settings